Academic Accommodations Request: Disclosing a Disability Effective January 2003

 - Request and receive, through Disability Resources and Services, current documentation that identifies the existence of a disability and explains the functional limitations of the disability.

-- Suggest appropriate and reasonable accommodations, academic adjustments or auxiliary aids and services based upon documentation submitted to the office.
+- Suggest reasonable accommodations, academic adjustments or auxiliary aids and services based upon documentation submitted to the office.

 - Establish essential requirements and standards for courses, programs, services or activities at the University of Pittsburgh.